Meeco/docs/concepts/ecosystems.md

 ## Participants and components of an Ecosystem

-[The Secure Value Exchange (SVX)](../platform/overview.md) platform delivers modular components to build an enterprise ecosystem.
+[SVX](../platform/overview.md) platform delivers modular components to build an enterprise ecosystem.
 There are different ecosystem participants that act within various roles.
 Meeco has developed and defined participants and their roles within the SVX Platform as follows:
 * **Identity Providers (IDP)** together with trust anchors bootstrap the ecosystem by delivering verifiable data and promoting trusted relationships.
 * **Digital identity wallets** allow users to hold and manage their digital identity, assets, credentials, cryptographic keys and DID’s.
 * **Secure data stores** enable enterprises to securely store their own and their customer’s data.
 They also allow wallet Holders to back up data from their identity wallet and securely store or share private data.